ameliejyc/cv/README.md

 #### React, React Native, GraphQL, Apollo, MongoDB

-Night Zookeeper is an educational, creative writing website that helps children to be creators rather than consumers of digital content.

-- Built and shipped entire features from start to finish using a full, exciting modern stack.
+- Built multiple educational features aimed at schoolchildren, such as word based games and drawing tools.
-- Worked closely with design and product teams to develop concepts and scope projects with complex user requirements.
+- Worked closely with design and product in a small team to develop concepts and scope projects with complex user requirements.

 ---